Goblinoids

 The races of goblins are:

-Goblins vary in appearance, though all are diminutive, with most having wiry, agile bodies.
+Goblins vary in appearance, though almost all are diminutive, with wiry, agile bodies.
 They have sharp, angular features, large eyes, pointed ears, and dexterous fingers.
 They mature quickly, reaching adulthood by 10 to 12 years, and rarely live beyond 50.
 Subsequently, many exhibit a sense of urgency and a willingness to take risks.

 The subraces of goblins are: